Wang Ming-chen

 Wang Ming-chen (Wáng Míngzhēn, November 18, 1906 – August 28, 2010) was a Chinese theoretical physicist and a professor at Tsinghua University, Beijing.
-As one of the first few Chinese female students studying science abroad, she was best known for her work on stochastic process and Brownian motion with George Uhlenbeck as well as the first female professor of Tsinghua University according to some source.
+As one of the first few Chinese female students studying science abroad, she was best known for her work on stochastic process and Brownian motion with George Uhlenbeck as well as the first female professor of Tsinghua University according to some sources.

 Wang Ming-chen and her cousin He Zehui were sometimes separately credited as "The Chinese Madame Curie".

 Biography

 Wang was born into a large prominent family in Suzhou, Jiangsu Province on November 18, 1906 (or the 3rd day of the 10th month of year Bingwu / the 32nd year of Guangxu in the Qing dynasty of the Chinese Lunar Calendar) Her siblings include several renowned Chinese scientists, physicians, and engineers, who pursued western education in the early 1900s.
-Wang was also among the first Chinese female students, who received undergraduate education in Christian schools Ginling College, Nanjing (first and second year) and the Yanjing University, Beijing (third and last year).
-She also received her master's degree from Yanjing University in 1932.
+Wang was also among the first Chinese female students who received undergraduate education in Christian schools Ginling College, Nanjing (first and second year) and Yenching University, Beijing (third and last year).
+She also received her master's degree from Yenching University in 1932.

-According to her own autobiography, after missing two scholarship opportunities from Barbour Scholars, the University of Michigan and Sino-British Boxer Indemnity Scholarship to study physics abroad because she was unable to afford the transportation and gender discrimination, she eventually arrived at the US to study theoretical physics at the University of Michigan in 1938, under another application of Barbour Scholars.
-She taught at Ginling College from circa 1932 to circa 1937, but fled Nanjing for Wuhan on the eve of Japanese invasion of the city (see Nanking Massacre).
-She moved to the Shanghai branch of Ginling College circa January 1938.
+According to her autobiography, after receiving her bachelor's degree she convinced her father to break her engagement that had been arranged before she began her university studies so that she could study abroad.
+She was offered a Barbour scholarship to study at the University of Michigan but could not afford the cost of travel at the time, so she continued to teach at Yenching University to save money, where she also eventually received her master's degree.
+After this, she was invited by the principal of Ginling College to teach math and physics, where she remained from 1932 to 1937 until she had to flee Nanjing for Wuhan on the eve of the Japanese invasion of the city (see Nanking Massacre) and from there she moved to the Shanghai branch of Ginling College circa January 1938.
+She applied once again to University of Michigan under a Barbour scholarship, as well as applying to study in England under the Sino-British Boxer Indemnity Scholarship.
+Despite testing as the top applicant to the latter, she was passed up due to being a woman.
+She was accepted to the University of Michigan to study theoretical physics in 1938.